 On January 22, 2002, the FTC announced substantial proposed changes to the TSR.
-Among the FTC's proposed changes is the creation of a national do-not-call list.
+Among the FTC's proposed changes was the creation of a national do-not-call list.
 If enacted, consumers would place their name on the list by calling a toll-free telephone number.
 It would then be against the law for a telemarketer to call those consumers.
 Because certain businesses are exempt from the TSR (see above), notably those that consumers have given permission to contact them, placing a name on the list would not stop all telemarketing calls.
-Details concerning the procedures and operation of the national list will be addressed during review of the FTC proposal.
-If implemented, the national list will not be operational for many months.
+Details concerning the procedures and operation of the national list were addressed during review of the FTC proposal.